Rc17git/Movie_review_Sentiment_Analysis/README.md

 ## Model Performance

 The Bidirectional LSTM model achieved an impressive accuracy of 90% in sentiment classification.
-The evaluation metrics, including precision, recall, and F1 score, are presented in the notebook, providing insights into the model's performance.
+The evaluation metrics, including precision, recall, and F1 score, are presented in the notebook, providing insights into the model's performance. achieved accuracy of 90%

 ## Contributing